iamtrazy/host-checker/README.md

 * httping xray-core and jq should be preinstalled
 * script should be on the same place with your xray config.json file
 * xray config.json file should contain a serverName value and allowInsecure should be set to true
-* hostfile should be on the same directory and shold contain all the hosts separated by a newline
+* hostfile should be on the same directory and should contain all the hosts separated by a newline
 # Usage
 * clone or download the script
 * give executable permission to the script